BourgonLaurent/BourgonLaurent/README.md

 # :school_satchel: I'm currently learning

-- Data Manipulation in Jupyter with `Python`
+- Create modular GUIs using Qt for Python with `Python`
-- Scripting (and enhancing) the MacBook Pro TouchBar inside BetterTouchTool with `JavaScript + AppleScript`
 - Introduction to SwiftUI with `Swift`
+- Scripting (and enhancing) the MacBook Pro TouchBar inside [BetterTouchTool](https://folivora.ai) with `JavaScript + AppleScript`
+- Creating workflows for [Alfred](https://www.alfredapp.com), a replacement to Spotlight

 # :black_nib: Recent Blog Posts